 Montana Draw Odds & Application Guide

 Montana elk draw odds are some of the most misunderstood numbers in Western big game hunting.
-The state runs a bonus point squared system that works fundamentally differently from the preference and weighted systems used by Colorado, Wyoming, and other Western states — and most hunters applying for Montana tags don’t fully understand how the squaring math changes their actual probability of drawing.
+The state runs a weighted bonus point system that works fundamentally differently from the preference and weighted systems used by Colorado, Wyoming, and other Western states — and most hunters applying for Montana tags don’t fully understand how the weighting math changes their actual probability of drawing.
 That misunderstanding costs applicants years of wasted strategy.

 This guide breaks down Montana’s entire draw system species by species — elk, mule deer, antelope, and moose — with real district numbers, point thresholds, fees, deadlines, and application strategy for every point level.
 Whether you’re sitting on zero bonus points or fifteen, the data here will show you exactly where you stand and which districts make sense for your situation.